 As a Theatre and Film major at Georgetown, you can hone your craft in our dedicated black box theatre or create an original student film.
 Our Maskrafters Academy allows accepted students to use film equipment for individual projects, participate in every stage show, attend workshops at the Humana Festival each spring, and intern in a related field.
 All Academy Students will also receive $500 during their senior year to allow them to direct a play or film a movie for their senior project.
 With our focus on developing new work for stage and screen, we give students the chance to explore their own ideas and the tools to become content creators.

 The Health Scholars Program is the perfect preparation for students interested in a health-related career.
 Along with providing a community of like-minded students, Health Scholars will give students important professional experiences, and the skills and preparation that they need to succeed in any form of post- graduate health program.

-The Wellness Scholars program is ideal for students pursuing allied health fields in which health promotion is a cornerstone.
+The Wellness Advocates program is ideal for students pursuing allied health fields in which health promotion is a cornerstone.
 These fields include physical and occupational therapy, physician assistant, athletic training, nursing, worksite wellness, public health, personal training, and strength coaching.
 The Georgetown College Kinesiology and Health Studies (KHS) department is recognized for excellence by the American College of Sports Medicine (ACSM) and the National Strength and Conditioning Association (NSCA).

-Wellness Scholars are required to:
+Wellness Advocates are required to: